FullQueueDeveloper/fullqueuedeveloper.github.io/src/pages/keyboard/ep5-corne-lp.md

 This is the perfect time to get a backup.

-Also I get their Purpz switches, since the Choc Reds started to feel a little heavy.

 I buy it.

+Also I purchased their Purpz switches, since the Choc Reds started to feel a little heavy.

 The Purpz switches feel so good, especially combined with Work Louder's [Blind keycaps](https://worklouder.cc/shop/wrk-blind/).